High Performance Managerial Leadership: Best Ideas from around the World

 Vanessa Sheridan is an expert business consultant, a respected author, an in-demand speaker on transgender workplace issues, a highly skilled transgender inclusion/awareness trainer who works with Fortune 500 companies and government agencies across the United States, and a leading national voice for transgender equality and gender authenticity.
 She is currently director of gender equity and inclusion at Chicago’s Center on Halsted, the most comprehensive LGBT community center in the Midwest.

-New Policies for the New Marijuana Industry
+The Business of Cannabis: New Policies for the New Marijuana Industry

 by D. J. Summers